Temporomandibular Joint Pain (TMJ, Jaw Pain)

-Jaw problems and issues with facial muscles that control the joint commonly result in TMD (temporomandibular disorder).
+Jaw pain and issues with facial muscles that control the joint commonly result in TMD (Temporomandibular Joint Disorder).
 TMD is a very common musculoskeletal condition.

-Injury to the temporomandibular muscle or the muscle of the head and neck can also lead to TMD.
+Injury to the temporomandibular muscle or the muscle of the head and neck can also lead to TMJ (temporomandibular joint) dysfunction.

-- Arthritis in the joint, which damages the TMJ cartilage
+- Arthritis in the joint, which damages the temporomandibular joint cartilage.

-- Stress and anxiety that leads to the tightening of the facial and jaw muscle.
+- Stress and anxiety that leads to the tightening of the facial and jaw muscles.

 - Bruxism is excessive teeth grinding or jaw clenching.
-Sleep bruxism might increase symptoms of TMD.
+Sleep bruxism might increase symptoms of temporomandibular joint syndrome.

 SYMPTOMS of TMJ Disorders include:

 - Pain in the jaw, neck and shoulder, sometimes extending to the ear when the patient chews or opens the mouth wide or speaks.

 - The jaw gets locked, making it difficult to open the mouth in some cases